 In October 2007, the Company adopted the provisions of FASB Statement No. 48, "Accounting for Uncertainty in Income Taxes an interpretation of FASB Statement 109" ("FIN 48").
 FIN 48 clarifies the accounting for uncertainty in income taxes by prescribing application of a more likely than not threshold to the recognition and derecognition of uncertain tax positions.
 FIN 48 also prescribes guidance on measurement, classification, interest and penalties, accounting for interim periods, and disclosures.
 Upon adoption of FIN 48, the Company recorded a cumulative adjustment of \$3 million as a decrease in deferred taxes, with a corresponding adjustment to the opening balance of retained deficit.
-As of the date of adoption, the Company had \$1 million of uncertain tax positions as a component of income tax expense.
+As of the date of adoption, the Company had \$1 million of unrecognized tax benefits, all of which would affect the effective tax rate if recognized.
+The Company classifies interest and penalties related to uncertain tax positions as a component of income tax expense.
 As of the date of adoption and December 31, 2007, the Company had accrued no material interest and penalties.